-Ambani bomb scare: NIA arrests Mumbai police officer Sachin Vaze after 12 hours of questioning
+Ambani bomb scare: Mumbai police officer Sachin Vaze sent to NIA custody till March 25

 The police officer alleged that he was being falsely implicated by his colleagues in the force.

-The National Investigation Agency late on Saturday night arrested Mumbai Police Crime Branch officer Sachin Vaze in connection with the inquiry into the explosive-laden car found outside industrialist Mukesh Ambani’s residence, Antilia, last month, PTI reported.
-The NIA will present Vaze before a court on Sunday to demand his custody.
+A court in Mumbai on Sunday sent Crime Branch officer Sachin Vaze to National Investigation Agency custody till March 25 in connection with the inquiry into the explosive-laden car found outside industrialist Mukesh Ambani’s residence, Antilia, last month, ANI reported.

 Twenty gelatin sticks were recovered from a black Scorpio found less than two kilometres from Ambani’s multi-storey home Antilia on February 25.
 The police had said that the gelatin recovered from the car was the commercial type that is used in mining and construction.

-Vaze was summoned at the agency’s office in Cumballa Hill in south Mumbai around 11.30 am to record his statement.
-He was arrested after 12 hours of questioning about his alleged links with Mansukh Hiren, the reported owner of the SUV that was found outside Ambani’s house.
+The NIA had arrested Vaze on Saturday night after 12 hours of questioning about his alleged links with Mansukh Hiren, the reported owner of the SUV that was found outside Ambani’s house.
 Hiren was found dead near Mumbai on March 5.

 Late on Saturday night, a spokesperson of the NIA issued a brief statement, announcing that Vaze was arrested at 11.50 pm for “for his role and involvement in placing explosives-laden vehicle near Carmichael road” on February 25.